paragi/chronos/README.md

 ## For node JS or javascript.

 ### Features
-* Extensively improved cron-like syntax (Not compatible)
+* Improved cron-like syntax (Not compatible)
 * Milliseconds resolution
 * Recalculate long running timers, to improve accuracy
 * No dependencies
 * Written for both node JS and browser inclusion
-* Time expressions include range, set, timestamp, weekday, yearday
+* Time expressions include ranges, sets, timestamps, weekdays, yeardays and more

 Chronos are based on the setTimeout function.